Craig Randall II: Cholet Basket (2023–2024)

 On November 30, 2023, Randall signed with Cholet Basket of the LNB Élite.
 He appeared in nine LNB Élite games where he averaged 16.1 points per game.
 He also appeared in seven Basketball Champions League games where he averaged 18.9 points per game.
 On February 21, 2024, Randall was released from his remaining contract by mutual agreement.

 On March 14, 2024, Randall signed with the Indios de Mayagüez, but left the team on March 27 due to personal commitments.

 Ningbo Rockets and Rip City Remix (2024–2025)

 Randall started the 2024–25 season with the Ningbo Rockets of the Chinese Basketball Association (CBA) where he averaged 5.4 points per game.
 He ended the season with the Rip City Remix of the NBA G League and averaged 21.4 points per game.

 On August 13, 2025, Randall signed a contract with the Russian club Enisey of the VTB United League.
 On September 4, 2025, Enisey terminated its contract with Randall after he failed to undergo a medical examination.

-Wisconsin Herd (2025–present)
+Wisconsin Herd (2025)

 On November 7, 2025, Randall was named to the Wisconsin Herd opening night roster.

+Rwanda (2026–present)

+In February 2026, Randall signed with APR of the Rwanda Basketball League (RBL) and Basketball Africa League (BAL) for the 2026 season.
+APR was later forced to withdraw from the BAL season, and was replaced by RSSB Tigers, which then became Randall's team.
+On April 4, 2026, Randall set an all-time record for most points in a BAL game, after scoring 54 points from 18-from-36 shooting from the score.
+He also hit a record 11 three-pointers, guiding the Tigers to a 104–92 win over Dar City.
+Randall went on to lead the Tigers to their first BAL championship.
+He led the league in scoring with 36 points per game, and was subsequently also named the MVP.

+Randall left the Tigers after the BAL season, but on July 22, re-signed with his former team APR to join for the 2026 RBL season playoffs.